mohamed-ashraf-bayor/jisel/index.md

     </build>
 ```

-For other build tools, please check: [Maven Central](https://search.maven.org/artifact/org.jisel/jisel/1.0/jar).
+For other build tools, please check: [Maven Central](https://search.maven.org/artifact/org.jisel/jisel/1.1/jar).

 <br>

 ## Provided Annotations

-### @SealForProfile / @SealForProfiles
+### @TopLevel
-To be used only on abstract methods of the large interfaces you need to segregate
+- **MANDATORY** annotation, to be applied only on top of abstract methods of the large interface you intend to segregate.<br>
+- Allows you to specify methods which should be part of the top-level parent interface generated during segregation.<br>
+- As a result, a sealed interface will be generated following the naming convention:
+ <b>Sealed&#60;LargeInterfaceSimpleName&#62;</b> (<b>&#60;LargeInterfaceSimpleName&#62;</b> corresponds to the simplename of the interface being segregated).<br>
+ - The generated sealed interface will contain all abstract methods annotated with &#64;TopLevel.<br>
+ - Also, any other Jisel annotation combined with &#64;TopLevel on the same abstract method, will be ignored in the processing.

+### @SealFor
+ - Annotation to be applied only on top of abstract methods of an interface you intend to segregate.<br>
+ - Picked up and processed <b>ONLY</b> if at least 1 of the abstract methods of the large interface has been annotated with &#64;TopLevel.<br>
+ - Ignored if combined with &#64;{@link TopLevel} on the same abstract method.<br>
+ - Expects an array of String values corresponding to the list of profiles you want to seal the method for.<br>
+ - For each one of the specified profile names, a sealed interface will be generated following the naming convention <b>Sealed&#60;ProfileName&#62;&#60;LargeInterfaceSimpleName&#62;</b>(<b>&#60;LargeInterfaceSimpleName&#62;</b> corresponds to the simplename of the interface being segregated).
 ```java
 public interface Sociable {